Zainab-Gandomi/AIcore-Hangman/README.md

     For this project, I begin by creating a variable through the formation of a list of potential words.
 Next, I randomly select a letter from this list and proceed to request a single letter as input.

+    The next step is to validate the guess and check if it matches the chosen word.
+This entire process can be encapsulated within functions to enhance code readability and understanding.

     Hope you enjoy this game.
 Any modification in this game would be highly appreciated.

+q